Business Email Compromise is the danger lurking in your inbox

 - An attacker searches for real estate agents in the Atlanta area and finds one with a Yahoo account.

-- They search the web and find credentials the account thanks to the 2014 Yahoo hack.
+- Thanks to the 2014 Yahoo hack, the attacker is able to find the real estate agent’s login credentials.
 The offender can access the account because the realtor never changed their password.

 - Next, they read emails for weeks and identify a house on the market with an interested buyer.
 They get the contact and personal details for everyone on an email chain about the listing including the buyer and seller.